ZhexinLiang/CLIP-LIT/README.md

 ```

 ## :train: Training

+### Prepare Training Data and the initial weights:
 You should download the backlit and reference image dataset and put it under the repo.
 In our experiment, we randomly select 380 backlit images from BAID training dataset and 384 well-lit images from DIV2K dataset as the unpaired training data.
 For your reference, we provide the training data we use at [[Google Drive](https://drive.google.com/drive/folders/1X1tawqmUsn69T24VmHSl_qmEFxGLzMf0?usp=sharing) | [BaiduPan (key:1234)](https://pan.baidu.com/s/1a0_mUpoFJszjH1eHfBbJPw)].

 You should also download the initial prompt pair checkpoint (`init_prompt_pair.pth`) from [[Release](https://github.com/ZhexinLiang/CLIP-LIT/releases/tag/v1.0.0) | [Google Drive](https://drive.google.com/drive/folders/1mImPIUaYbXfZ_CHPvdNK-xKrt94abQO5?usp=sharing) | [BaiduPan (key:1234)](https://pan.baidu.com/s/1H4lOrLaYlS0PYTF4pgfSDw)] and put it into `pretrained_models/init_pretrained_models` folder.